October 21 – Travelling to Lille by train

 The regiment becomes the Division Reserve and finds shelter at the Fabrik Gallant in Comines.

-After that they go back into the trenches in the region of Messines (no exact date and locations).
+After that it goes back into the trenches in the region of Messines (no exact date and locations).

 December 17 -